It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 Well, and you now.

-But here's another instance of Woodward saying to Jay Carney's credit, he came out and said, Yeah, the idea for the sequester originated here.
+But here's another instance of Woodward saying, to Jay Carney's credit, he came out and said, yeah, the idea for the sequester originated here.

 Obama isn't saying that.

-These people, I head swimming.
+These people, my head's swimming.

 Nobody knows who's really saying what here.